NIJ has released the solicitation Graduate Research Fellowship, Fiscal Year 2020 (pdf, 27 pages)

 The goal of the GRF program is to increase the pool of scholars engaged in research that addresses the challenges of crime and justice in the United States, particularly at the state and local levels.

-The GRF program has two tracks:
+Previously, the GRF program had two separate tracks: